qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 This page contains the complete list of configuration keys and their sub-structures.

 Mandatory keys in a context are marked *'(required)'*, all other keys can be considered optional (most have default values).
 Special note boxes starting with *'peer-keys'* indicate interactions of the current key with other  configuration keys that should to be present in the job for the current key to function properly.
-E.g. the key ``[[#compile]]`` will use the peer-key ``[[#cache]]`` in the job definition for its workings.
+E.g. the key ``:ref:`pages/tool/generator_config_ref#compile``` will use the peer-key ``:ref:`pages/tool/generator_config_ref#cache``` in the job definition for its workings.
 Again, in many cases fall-back defaults will be in place, but relying on them might lead to sub-optimal results.

 .. _pages/tool/generator_config_ref#add-script: